openziti/ziti-mattermost-action-py/README.md

 #### `webhookUrl`

-This input value is a Mattermost internal webhook that allows you to post to any channel and set the sender's name.
+This input value is a Mattermost "Incoming Webhook" URL available over an OpenZiti Network to the identity specified by `zitiId`.
+This URL should be configured in Mattermost to allow posting to any valid channel with any sender username.
+The default username will be the `sender.login` from the GitHub Action event.